SEQUENTIAL CONTROL SYSTEM OF A DOMESTIC WASHING MACHINE SYSTEM

 Automatic Domestic Washing Machine System:

-As a example of sequential controller, consider domestic washing machine system shown in fig. in which processes such as pre- wash cycle, main wash cycle and spin cycle are performed in a particular sequence as follows.
+As a example of sequential controller system, consider domestic washing machine system shown in fig. in which processes such as pre- wash cycle, main wash cycle and spin cycle are performed in a particular sequence as follows.

 1. A pre wash cycle in which clothes in the drum are live wash in cold water.